saipanno/Bongos/README.markdown

-You can use the demo at: [bongos.saipanno.com](http://bongos.saipanno.com)
+You can use the demo at [bongos.saipanno.com](http://bongos.saipanno.com) with admin/admin.